kubeflow/website/content/docs/components/multi-tenancy/design.md

   alt="multi tenancy cluster "
   class="mt-3 mb-3 border border-info rounded">

-## Feature Requirements
+## Feature requirements
 - Kubeflow uses [Istio](https://istio.io/) to apply access control over in-cluster traffic.
-- Kubeflow profile controller needs `Cluster admin` permission.
+- Kubeflow profile controller needs `cluster admin` permission.
-- Kubeflow UI needs to be served behind an identity aware proxy, the identity aware proxy and k8s master should share the same identity management.
+- Kubeflow UI needs to be served behind an identity aware proxy.
+The identity aware proxy and Kubernetes master should share the same identity management.
 - The Kubeflow installation on Google Cloud uses [GKE](https://cloud.google.com/kubernetes-engine) and [IAP](https://cloud.google.com/iap/docs/concepts-overview).
-- On-prem installations of Kubeflow make use of [Dex](https://github.com/dexidp/dex), a flexible OIDC provider.
+- On-premises installations of Kubeflow make use of [Dex](https://github.com/dexidp/dex), a flexible OpenID Connect (OIDC) provider.

-## Supported Platforms
+## Supported platforms
-* Kubeflow multi-tenancy is enabled by default if you deploy Kubeflow on GCP with [IAP](/docs/gke/deploy)
+* Kubeflow multi-tenancy is enabled by default if you deploy Kubeflow on GCP with [IAP](/docs/gke/deploy).
-* If you are not on GCP, you can deploy multi-tenancy to [your existing cluster](/docs/started/k8s/kfctl-existing-arrikto/)
+* If you are not on GCP, you can deploy multi-tenancy to [your existing cluster](/docs/started/k8s/kfctl-existing-arrikto/).

 ## Next steps